Digital Marketing MGT5413

 Timetable

 This is an online course of 10 credits.
 This requires 100 hours of student-led learning.
-Unlike a face to face course, online learning can be divided into directed and guided learning, rather than contact and non-contact hours.
+Unlike a face-to-face course, online learning can be divided into directed and guided learning, rather than contact and non-contact hours.
 What is described as a lecture is, in fact, a series of teacher led activities (TLA) or directed teaching, such as direction to reading, video, audio, case studies or other resources.
-Workshops are synchronous online events which allow student-led exploration of a specified topic.
-This course combines TLAs (lectures in this form) with workshops focussing on a work-based group project, supported by a guest speaker and the use of simulation.
-Assessment is based on group work with presentation, based on a work study and also a company report.
+This course is supported by a recorded guest speaker.
+Assessment is based on group work with presentation (formative), which leads to a summative individual report.

 Requirements of Entry